-The question of blocking comes up frequently when discussing how SQL databases function and how to troubleshoot issues with a view to optimizing performance.
+The question of blocking comes up frequently when discussing how SQL databases function, programming, and how to troubleshoot issues with a view to optimizing performance.

 If you are worried about blocking on your own server, or you are interested in understanding how significant it is in the context of orchestrating concurrent requests, this brief dive into the topic should set you on the right track.

 The benefits of blocking